AI Strategy Guide

 - Transactional data: Information that captures customer and business transactions such as dates, time, place, and names.
 This data requires updates over time and includes examples like opportunity records, order status, and customer service cases.

 - Engagement data: Data that records a moment in time such as visits to a webpage, interactions with a device, or economic and environmental data.
-This data is important to have in real time, so you can create fresh interactions and personalization.
+This data is important to have in real time, so you can create fresh interactions and personalisation.

-A data platform lets you integrate large amounts of data from any source, standardize formats, and ensure consistency and integrity.
+A data platform lets you integrate large amounts of data from any source, standardise formats, and ensure consistency and integrity.
 You can’t expect all of your data to live in one place, so you’ll need to create sharing mechanisms, such as data lakes or warehouses, to allow different departments to access and use the data.
 Proper governance needs to be incorporated, including access controls, data privacy, and security measures for protecting sensitive information.

 Map to your customer data model(s) and perform customer identity resolution.

-Once your data is connected, the next step is to organize and harmonize your data in relation to your customer data model.
+Once your data is connected, the next step is to organize and harmonise your data in relation to your customer data model.
 It’s essential to have a customer relationship management (CRM) system to get a complete, 360-degree view of your customer data.

 If your teams are not already together on CRM, you won’t have the full picture you need to get useful results from your models.